Boarding Kennel, Dog Boarding, Dog Kennel, Cat Boarding,, Cattery, Luxury Resort Room, Brisbane, Ipswich, Gold Coast, Queensland

 Dogs are not admitted with obvious signs of transmittable illness.

-Being vaccinated does not guarantee pets cannot contract the things they are vaccinated against.
+It is very important to note that being vaccinated does not guarantee your dog cannot contract the things they are vaccinated against.
 It only means they may receive a milder dose.
-Viruses like canine influenza are airborne (just like people flu) and cannot be controlled by daily hygiene regime.
+Viruses like canine influenza (canine cough) are airborne just like people flu and cannot be controlled by daily hygiene regime.
 There are over 95 strains of canine cough.
 Your dog is only covered for 2 of those through vaccination.

 Isn't Ipswich cold in winter and hot in summer?
 Yes, we may have a little more of the extremes of temperature, but not much.
 The 5 mtre long Dawgy Dorm kennel where your dog is staying is fully covered with 130mm of insulation over the entire building.
 Their sleeping area is a three and half sided besser block room with their bed completely out of the weather.
 This leads to an outside run where they have a second bed, so during the day they can also sleep outside, under the insulated roof, if they wish.
+We have installed roller doors on the outside of each kennel which we lower to protect your dog from the heat of summer and the cold, wind and rain of winter.
+We are constantly improving our kennels and the roller doors are just another way we try to make your dog's stay a more comfortable one.
 Dogs are well and truly protected from the elements.

 Will my dog be able to see the other dogs?
 Yes, dogs are pack animals and they get comfort from seeing other dogs.
 When we built the kennels, we wanted the dogs to be able to see one another so they wouldn't feel isolated.
 The kennels are divided into sections (only 5 kennels per section).
 Your dog will only be able to see dogs in the 4 other kennels in their section.
 This enables us to group the dogs to accommodate your dogs's age, size and personality.
 Most dogs love all the activity of the other dogs and it keeps them well and truly entertained so they don't feel lonely.

 Does my dog get out of the kennel?
-Yes, all dogs in the Dawgy Dorm have access to a grass yard first thing in the morning and after dinner in the afternoon.
+Yes, dogs in the Dawgy Dorm have access to a grass yard first thing in the morning and after dinner in the afternoon.
 These are the times most dogs are active, with just about all of them on their beds sleeping in the middle of the day.
-This is why we close our gates from 11 to 3, to allow them to kick back and relax on their holiday.
 We have available special paid play time in the Paws Fun Park & Pool area if you would like them to have more time to play with one of our carers.
 These sessions pretty well last as long as your dog wants.

 Will my dog get to play with other dogs?
 Maybe, if you have a dog-friendly dog that likes to play with other dogs, we will endeavour to find them a friend of equal age, size and activity level.
 We certainly believe the little ones benefit from having company.
 We are very conservative when it comes to allowing dogs to mix with one another and if we are unsure, we do not put dogs together.
 When socializing dogs, other than the small breeds, we only put 2 dogs out to play at one time.
 A great majority of dogs that board here are use to dog parks and socializing.
 Don't forget to tell us if your dog is use to playing with other dogs, or if your dog really doesn't like to mix.